Free breadsticks and reasons for hope at Olive Garden - WTMJ

 The company’s net income fell 44% to $128.7 million, or 98 cents per share.
 That easily beat the 70 cents analysts had forecast.

-Darden shares jumped almost 5% Thursday, the largest percentage gainer on the S&P 500, and it led the entire consumer discretionary sector higher.
+Darden shares jumped more than 5% Thursday, the largest percentage gainer on the S&P 500, and it led the entire consumer discretionary sector higher.

 Darden said its average hourly worker already makes $17 per hour.
 But some currently make the federal minimum wage of $7.25 per hour, so the raise will ensure that all workers make at least $10 per hour.